Dudley Hooper

-Dudley W. Hooper MA FCA (1911 – 12 January 1968) was a British businessman in the UK National Coal Board (NCB) and an early President of the British Computer Society (BCS).
+Dudley Wood Hooper MA FCA (1 August 1910 – 12 January 1968) was a British businessman in the UK National Coal Board (NCB) and an early President of the British Computer Society (BCS).
 He was an accountant and an early promoter of electronic data processing (EDP).

 Dudley Hooper was educated at Charterhouse School and Clare College, Cambridge.
 In 1935, he qualified as a Chartered Accountant.
 He spent 1940–45 on war service, mostly in Africa and as a staff officer, during World War II.